 Meet NYS economic eligibility guidelines

-Attend and successfully complete a four week summer program
+Attend and successfully complete a 4-week residential summer program (July 8 through August 4, 2023)

 If applying as a transfer, applicants must have been in an approved opportunity program at a previous college